Creek to Bay Cleanup Day

 Lake Berryessa Shoreline Cleanup

-Volunteers will cleanup along the shoreline at several sites.
-There will be a BBQ lunch, swimming, and volleyball for all volunteers following the cleanup!
-In 2012, 70 volunteers cleaned the shores and the water of Lake Berryessa removing 628 pounds of trash and 407 pounds of recyclables!
-To register or for more information, contact Marianne Butler at (707) 301-5778.
+Volunteers will cleanup along the shoreline at 2 sites-Markley Cove and Pope Creek Bridge.
+There will be a BBQ lunch for all volunteers following the cleanup!
+In 2013, 43 volunteers cleaned the shores and the water of Lake Berryessa removing 235 pounds of trash and 287 pounds of recyclables!
+To register or for more information about the shoreline cleanup near Markley Cove, contact Marianne Butler at (707) 301-5778.

 American Canyon Town Cleanup

 Every year the City of American Canyon leads a town cleanup effort.
-In 2012, 233 volunteers picked up 1220 pounds of trash and 300 pounds of recyclables!
+In 2013, 136 volunteers picked up 649 pounds of trash!
 For more information about this year’s sites and meeting locations, contact American Canyon Public Works at (707) 647-4550.

 Please contact Stephanie Turnipseed, Creek to Bay Cleanup Day Coordinator, at